ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/users-issues/recovering-from-voron-errors.markdown

 ﻿#Recovering from Voron errors

+Voron errors which are described in this article are indicators that something had horribly gone wrong.
+Thus, if such errors happen, they need to be reported as soon as possible to [RavenDB support](mailto:support@ravendb.net).

 ##Symptoms:
-- RavenDB server side error messages like:
+RavenDB info level logs will contain the following exceptions:
-    - VoronUnrecoverableErrorException: `Index points to a non leaf page`
+  1. VoronUnrecoverableErrorException: `Index points to a non leaf page`
-    - VoronUnrecoverableErrorException: `Was unable to retrieve the correct node.
+  2. VoronUnrecoverableErrorException: `Was unable to retrieve the correct node.
 Data corruption possible`
-    - VoronUnrecoverableErrorException: `Error syncing the data file.
+  3. VoronUnrecoverableErrorException: `Error syncing the data file.
 The last sync tx is...`

-##Cause:
-1. Hardware failure.
-2. File system doesn't support `fsync`.
+##Possible Causes:
+Such exceptions are caued by the corruption of a Voron data file.
+First, it is possible that the data file is corrupted due to critical bug.
+Also, data file corruption is likely to happen due to a hardware failure,if the file system doesn't support `fsync` functionality, or the storage hardware does not respect the `fsync` commands.

+{NOTE In Unix based OS it is a `fsync` command, in Windows OS, it is a matter of creating a file with a 'Write-Through' flag. /}

+For more information about this see:
+  1. For Unix based systems, see [this article](http://www.tutorialspoint.com/unix_system_calls/fsync.htm).
+  2. For Windows systems, see [this article](https://msdn.microsoft.com/en-us/library/windows/desktop/aa364218(v=vs.85).aspx).

 ##Resolution:
-1. Identify and replace faulty disk.
+{NOTE If the corruption is caused by a hardware failure, identify and replace the faulty disk. /}

-2. Restore your database from backup.
+For the best results, simply restore a new database from a backup.
+For more information, see an article about [backup configuration](../server/configuration/backup-configuration).

+If there is no recent/relevant backup available, it is possible to use the [Voron Recovery Tool](../glossary/voron-recovery-tool).
-3. If you don't have a recent backup use the Voron's recovery tool to extract your data as smuggler dump and import it to a newly created database.
+This tool can be used to recover intact data from the corrupted file and import it to a newly created database.

-##Voron recovery

-Voron recovery tool is designed to extract your data even on the worst corruption state imaginable.
-The ussage it pretty simple, you invoke Voron.Recovery.exe <Voron data-file directory> <Revcovery directory> and it should generate a `recovery.ravendump` under the selected direcory.
-The process may take a while to run, a few seconds per GByte of data.
-Voron.Recovery will produce a final report stating the amound of documents and attachments recovered, it will also state the number of corrupted pages found so you could estimate the size of lost data.

-Additional flags:

-`--OutputFileName`: overwrite the default output file name

-`--PageSizeInKB`: overwrite the expected Voron page size of 8KB, should never be used unless told by the support team.

-`--InitialContextSizeInMB`: overwrite the starting size of memory used by the recovery tool, default is 4KByte.

-`--InitialContextLongLivedSizeInKB`: overwirte the starting size of memory used by the recovery tool for long lived objects, default is 4KByte.

-`--ProgressIntervalInSec`: overwrite the time interval in which the recovery tool refreshes the report in the console.

-`--DisableCopyOnWriteMode`: disables the copy on write, this should be used when recovering the journals failed (probably because they are corrupted), you should backup the data-file before using this option.

-`--LoggingMode`: controls the logging level, either Operations or `Information` are `valid`.
+If the corruption has affected an index, it should be reset in order to restore normal functionality.